maickrau/GraphAligner/README.md

 #### File formats

 The aligner's file formats are interoperable with [vg](https://github.com/vgteam/vg/)'s file formats.
-Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).
 Reads are inputed as .fasta or .fastq, either gzipped or uncompressed.
-Alignments are outputed in [vg's alignment format](https://github.com/vgteam/vg/blob/master/src/vg.proto), either as a binary .gam or JSON depending on the file name.
-Seeds can be inputed in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+Alignments are outputed in [vg's alignment format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto), either as a binary .gam or JSON depending on the file name.
+Custom seeds can be inputed in [.gam format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).

 #### Seed hits

-The aligner has two built-in methods for finding seed hits: maximal unique matches (MUMs) (default) and maximal exact matches (MEMs).
-These modes use [MUMmer4](https://github.com/mummer4/mummer) to find matches between the read and nodes.
+The aligner has three built-in methods for finding seed hits: minimizers, maximal unique matches (MUMs) (default) and maximal exact matches (MEMs).
 Only matches entirely within a node are found.
+Minimizers (default) are faster and MUM/MEMs can be more sensitive.
+MUM/MEM modes use [MUMmer4](https://github.com/mummer4/mummer) to find matches between the read and nodes.
 Use the parameter `--seeds-mum-count n` to use the `n` longest MUMs as seeds (or -1 for all MUMs), and `--seeds-mem-count n` for the `n` longest MEMs (or -1 for all MEMs).
 Use `--seeds-mxm-length n` to only use matches at least `n` characters long.
 If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to disk for reuse instead of rebuilding it each time.

-Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto) with the parameter `-s seedfile.gam`.
+Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto) with the parameter `-s seedfile.gam`.
 The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, `name` the name of the read and `query_position` the position in the forward strand of the read.
 Match length (`path.mapping[0].edit[0].from_length`) is only used to order the seeds, with longer matches tried before shorter matches.

 Alternatively you can use the parameter `--seeds-first-full-rows` to use the dynamic programming alignment algorithm on the entire first row instead of using seeded alignment.
 This is very slow except on tiny graphs, and not recommended.